saulrichardson/DarwinSimulator/README.md

-# DarwinSimulator
-Simulation of two-dimensional world
+# Simulation of two-dimensional world
 ```
 Darwin Simulator is a simulation of 2D world where creatures
 take turns executing unique scripts based on surrounding environment.